kkadusic/rpr-tutorijali/README.md

 # Introduction to Java - Tutorials

 This repository contains Java programs and simple desktop apps made using JavaFX framework as a part of a university course.
-Other included tools are SQLite database, JasperReports, Java ResourceBundle (for internationalization), and Maven.
+Other used tools are SQLite database, JasperReports, Java ResourceBundle (for internationalization), and Maven.

 ## How To Use :wrench: